Cups (song): Music video

-Following the song's popularity, development for the music video began in March 2013, and was directed by Moore and choreographed by Aakomon Jones.
+Following the song's popularity, development of a music video began in March 2013, and was directed by Moore and choreographed by Aakomon Jones.
 The video was released on April 12, 2013, via Kendrick's YouTube channel.
 During an interview with Entertainment Tonight, Kendrick said that while she wanted to film the music video, she was not keen to make a solo album.
 She agreed to the music video mostly because she wanted to work with Moore again and because she liked the idea of an entire diner full of people playing the cup song.
 The actress said she was not playing Beca Mitchell during the video.

 The clip begins with Kendrick, as a server, standing in a restaurant kitchen cutting biscuits using a cup.
-She takes the cup and lightly taps it on the table, before starting to tap the cup on the table and clap the song's rhythm.
-She later walks out into the dining area, where the customers start drumming their cups in various ways on their tables.
+She takes the cup and lightly taps it on the table, then starts to tap the cup on the table and clap the song's rhythm.
+She walks into the dining area, where customers start drumming their cups on their tables.

-The camera follows her collecting dishes and cleaning tables.
-During the song's bridge section, the camera zooms in and tracks to a wide shot of the staff and customers performing the cup tapping routine.
-The camera returns to Kendrick, who returns to the kitchen, passing the chef, who is now drumming with a cup.
-The camera then follows her back to the table where she prepared the biscuits.
-She drums on the cup and sings again before the timer rings.
-Kendrick looks back towards the dining area, where the customers are eating and talking normally.
+The camera follows Kedrick while she collects dishes and cleans tables.
+During the song's bridge section, the camera zooms in and tracks to a wide shot of the staff and customers performing the cup-tapping routine.
+Kendrick returns to the kitchen, where the chef is now drumming with a cup.
+The camera follows her back to the kitchen table, where she is preparing biscuits.
+She drums on the cup and sings until a timer rings.
+Kendrick looks back toward the dining area, where customers are eating and talking normally.
 She realizes she had imagined the incident and looks at the chef.
-Kendrick smiles and leaves through the diner's back door, presumably to chase her dreams and never return.
+Kendrick smiles and leaves through the diner's back door.

 John Boone of E!
-Online praised the video's production, writing that Kendrick "remains amazing and we would not want to challenge anyone from that diner in flip cup.”
-Writing for Entertainment Weekly, Grady Smith described the video as a "beautifully shot clip.”
-The Wall Street Journals Alexandra Cheney lauded Kendrick's performance, writing that she gave a "whole new meaning to flip cup,” and described the flip-cup scene as an "epic proportion.”
+Online praised the video's production, writing that Kendrick "remains amazing and we would not want to challenge anyone from that diner in flip cup".
+Writing for Entertainment Weekly, Grady Smith described the video as a "beautifully shot clip".
+The Wall Street Journals Alexandra Cheney lauded Kendrick's performance, writing that she gave a "whole new meaning to flip cup", and described the flip-cup scene as an "epic proportion".